sith-ikjetil/is-kbd-rkt/README.md

 sudo rmmod is-kbd-rkt
 ```

-Build the application int the app directory with build-debug.sh.
+Build the application in the app directory with build-debug.sh.
 ```bash
 ./build-debug.sh
 ```